 Fifteen minutes later, Rebecca came to a panting stop in front of Vogel Parts and Tire Repair.
 Wiping at the sweat on her brow, she left a black steak of tire dust.
 It had been more than a block to the tire place, and part of the time, Rebecca had tried to carry the tire because rolling a flat tire wasn’t easy.
 She’d ended up having quite the workout.

 Taking a deep breath, Rebecca propped the tire against the building’s wall as she looked down at herself.
-Her white tee shirt now had black tire dust and red brake dust all down its side, but thankfully, her jeans were black.
+Her white tee shirt was now black from the tire with a little red brake dust mixed in, but thankfully, her jeans were black.
 Her hands were even more filthy, but there was nothing she could do about it, so she just shrugged.

 “Little bit of dirt never hurt anybody anyway.”